nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 The commands are implemented in the `AddMemberCommand` and `AddApplicantCommand` class, which extends the `Command` class.

-The add mechanism is facilitated by `LogicManager` which parses the command input from the user to determine the appropriate command to execute.
-The execute function checks whether the `Member`/`Applicant` is present in the `AddressBook`.
+1. The `AddMemberCommand`/`AddApplicantCommand` object's execute() method is called.
+2. The `Member`/`Applicant` to be added is checked against the `AddressBook` to ensure that there are no duplicates.
-The `Member`/`Applicant` is added into the `AddressBook` if it is not present.
-Otherwise, an error message is returned.
+3. The `Member`/`Applicant` is added into the `AddressBook` if it is unique, else an error message is thrown.

 <img src="images/AddApplicantActivityDiagram.png">

 The diagram above describes the behaviour of adding an applicant to the `AddressBook`.
-When the user enters the command, the command is parsed to determine whether it is a valid command.
-If it is valid, the `Applicant` is added into the `AddressBook` and a success message is shown, else, an error message is shown.

 ### View all `Member`/`Applicant` feature

 Lists all members/applicants in the address book to the user.
 For example, if the previous list was filtered (say by `FindMemberCommand` or `FindApplicantCommand`),